-4.2 The difference between stops and fricatives in the implementation of devoicing behave identically in terms of devoicing, we would observe the same difference.
+As discussed above, for stops, we found the effect of underlying voicing in the vowel preceding stops, a la Kulikov (2012).
+Our hypothesis for fricatives was, if stops and fricatives behave identically in terms of devoicing, we would observe the same difference.
 Contrary to this prediction, we found a weak effect of underlying voicing on voicing duration during frication.
 The results suggest that stops and fricatives show different patterns of incomplete neutralization.